 The end of Maximinus Thrax

 The praetorians now made Gordianus III the new Augustus.
-For the next few years, a 13-year-old would rule the Roman Empire.
+For the next few years, a 13-year-old would rule the Roman Empire, but the real power behind the throne was the praetorian prefect Gaius Timesitheus (appointed in 241).
 The Germanic troops had no desire to fight for a few corpses and retreated to their quarters.
 Peace returned to the streets of Rome.

 - Herodianus, The Roman Histories VII.1-12, VIII.1-8;